mcutshall/Discourse_Ansible/README.md

             Modify askbot.rb import script for your user, host, and password.

 5. Auth User Emails

-            For the development environment, all user emails are set to the developer's email address + the user's id.
+            If your sql dump has the same email for every user, then the askbot.rb import script will not create any users.
+This is fixed by setting all user emails to the developers email address + each user's id.
-            This step is important for development since the askbot import script will not create any users that have duplicate email addresses.
             If your sql dump has unique emails for each user then skip this step.

             Change update_auth_user as necessary in group_vars/all/main.yml line 58.